kimiakrs/Manual-DES/README.md

 ## Disclaimer

-DES is considered insecure for modern applications.

-This implementation is strictly for educational and academic purposes.
+DES is considered insecure for modern applications and this implementation is strictly for educational and academic purposes.

 ---